BesbesCat/autoflair-ranks/README.md

  - You need to make sure user flair is enabled for your subreddit for this app to work at all.
  - "Exclude moderators" will fully exit once a moderator permission is detected.
 Allowing each mod to set their custom rank individually.
  - "Moderator rank" will set a global rank for all mods that cannot be changed manually.
 You must disable "Exclude moderators" for this to work at all.

+## Source Code
+You can obtain the code for this app from [here](https://github.com/BesbesCat/autoflair-ranks).